alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-06-09-adventures-in-the-terraform-dsl-part-v-conditional-logic.md

 ---

 <sup>1</sup> Of course, the "random_ids" aren't real resources in AWS like EC2 instances, which is the main reason I like using them for testing.<br>
-<sup>2</sup> Note that the code that generated this table is available [here](https://gist.github.com/alexharv074/123d5bfdce3eaf4e0dccc760669bb0b0).